anyusernameisokay/acldpy/ReadMe.md

 Besides these three lists, `run_cld` accepts two optional arguments:

 1. `alpha` (float, default: 0.05): Significance level.
 Two elements are considered significantly different if their p‑value is less ("<", not "=<"!) than alpha.
-2. `letter_order` (None | list, default: None): If set, a list containing all elements in the order of which they should be assigned letters.
+2. `letter_order` (None | list, default: None): If set, a list containing all elements in the order of which they should be assigned letters to.
 Often, one would like to assign the letters in ascending order of the element mean values.

 ```python
 from acld import run_cld